 What Is International Marketing?

 International marketing involves advertising and selling a company's product or brand on a global scale.
 Read on to learn more about the skills and training needed for a career in international marketing.
-Schools offering Marketing degrees can also be found in these popular choices.
+Schools offering International Marketing degrees can also be found in these popular choices.

 A Synopsis of International Marketing

-International marketers need key marketing principles, such as pricing, consumer behavior, market research and advertising, as well as knowledge of the global economy and worldwide cultures.
+International marketers need knowledge of key marketing principles, such as pricing, consumer behavior, market research and advertising, as well as the global economy and worldwide cultures.
 International marketers need expertise in a number of topics, which can include the following:

 - Global marketing strategies